avnet-iotconnect/iotc-mchp-wfi32iot-te-demo/README.md

 - [Device Provisioning Service (DPS)](https://docs.microsoft.com/en-us/azure/iot-dps/): a helper service for IoT Hub that enables zero-touch, just-in-time provisioning to the right IoT Hub without requiring human intervention, allowing customers to automatically provision millions of devices in a secure and scalable manner

 On successful authentication, the WFI32-IoT Development Board will be provisioned to the correct IoT Hub that is pre-linked to DPS during the setup process.
-We can then leverage Azure IoT Central's application platform services (easy-to-use, highly intuitive web-based graphical tools used for interacting with and testing your IoT devices at scale).
+We can then leverage Avnet's IoTConnect application platform services (easy-to-use, highly intuitive web-based graphical tools used for interacting with and testing your IoT devices at scale).

 ### TLS connection